Yomguithereal/courses/data/2017/presentations/01 - Big Data etc.md

 externalCoefficient++;

-// You had one job, impure...
+// You had one job...
 impure(2) >>> 4
 pure(2) >>> 3
 ```